Japan: Osaka Gakuin

 Students will improve oral proficiency and cultural immersion skills on the Osaka Gakuin CET overseas program by taking a modified language pledge, and meeting with CET staff and Japanese roommates in cultural immersion activities.

 Additional courses chosen at the University will include at least 8 credits of JAPN language classes.
 Students will also take one or two cultural classes, which are chosen from an Asian Studies curriculum in the humanities and social sciences.
 These classes are usually taught completely in English.
 Upper-intermediate and advanced students may also take J-Bridge classes (taught in Japanese, but at a level appropriate for non-native speakers).
-The level of classes will depend on results of a placement test at the beginning of the program
+The level of classes will depend on results of a placement test at the beginning of the program.

-This program has a dual application process.
+Application Process: This program has a dual application process.
 Student must first submit a Lewis & Clark Application.
 Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary application to CET.
 Please keep a digital copy of your essays and other application materials as you will need to submit these similar materials again.
 Please note that this secondary application process can be as late as the semester preceding your scheduled participation.

 Japan, Osaka Gakuin